 - may notify the Information Commissioner's Office of a potential breach of the Data Protection Act 2018

-- may notify the Charity Commission for England and Wales and/or Northern Ireland that we consider that their failure to take action and respond us, to be a potentially serious governance issue
+- may notify the Charity Commission for England and Wales and/or Northern Ireland that we consider that the failure to act on the FPS request and respond to us, to be a potentially serious governance issue.

 Which charities have breached the code in relation to FPS?

 The charities named below are in breach of the code because they have not logged on to the FPS charity portal to access requests to stop direct marketing communications.
 The list below displays the charity name, registered charity number and the date someone first made an FPS request.